 \section{Case I: Canceling radiation pressure noise}

-In this section, we first give a brief review of the frequency-dependent readout for evading the radiation pressure noise presented in~\cite{Kimble02}, which can be as a reference for analysing alternative schemes, and present our first case, using the intra-cavity filtering scheme for cancelling the radiation pressure noise.
+In this section, we first give a brief review of the frequency-dependent readout for evading the radiation-pressure noise presented in~\cite{Kimble02}, which can be as a reference for analyzing alternative schemes, and present our first case, using the intracavity filtering scheme for canceling the radiation-pressure noise.